spotinst/help/src/docs/cloud-analyzer/tutorials/use-optimization-dashboard/containers.md

 # Containers

-In the Cloud Analyzer Optimization page, the Containers tab provides an overview of the containerized environments across your connected cloud accounts and recommends potential optimizations.
+In the Cloud Analyzer [Optimization](cloud-analyzer/tutorials/use-optimization-dashboard/) dashboard, the Containers tab provides an overview of the containerized environments across your connected cloud accounts and recommends potential optimizations.

 ## Summary Line